gdjs2/UCR-CS153-25Winter/docs/lab-instructions/lab1.md

 Also, we need to add a line in the `Makefile`.
 This modification adds a user space program, making program `make` know that it should compile the program `hello-world.c` under `/user/`. `$U` stands for `/user/` directory.

 > What is user space program and what is kernel space program?
-If you take a look at the
+If you take a look at the codebase of xv6, you may find there are two major directories, `/user/` and `/kernel/`.
+All the things in `/kernel` directory is kernel space program/code and the so for `/user`.
+However, there are much more different things between them.
+You can learn more from [wiki](https://en.wikipedia.org/wiki/User_space_and_kernel_space#:~:text=Kernel%20space%20is%20strictly%20reserved,one%20address%20space%20per%20process.)

 ```makefile
 ... line 138